SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 COBOL is a programming language introduced in 1959 with an englisy-like syntax that is as of 2021 mainly used on {{c1::legacy mainframe computers}}
 C was created in 1972.
-*nix OSs are famously written in C.
+*nix OSs are famously written in C. tcl is a programming language where everything is a command. tcl has a well-known widgeting toolkit known as tk. wish is a tcl interpreter including its widgeting toolkit tk.

 ### Things programming languages do especially well